-Whether you’re shipping or receiving goods, the Incoterms you agree to can either make or break your bottom line.
-By defining who’s responsible for shipping, insurance and tariffs, the Incoterms rules ultimately determine your final costs as either a buyer or a seller.
+Whether you’re shipping or receiving goods, the Incoterms® you agree to can either make or break your bottom line.
+By defining who’s responsible for transportation, insurance, and tariffs, the Incoterms rules ultimately determine your final costs as either a buyer or a seller.

 To help you understand the intricacies of these terms—and what they mean for you—we’ll walk you through all eleven of the 2010 Incoterms Rules.